 - When beads do not stick together properly, spray some more water on the back of the design and leave to dry.

-- We find that using a hair dryer on the “cool” setting can be helpful if your design won’t come out of the flip tray.
+- We find that using a hair dryer in the “cool” setting can be helpful if your design won’t come out of the flip tray.
 This is normally due to using too much water.

-- Any moisture will reactivate the glue on the beads, so be sure to store them in dry place.
+- Any moisture will reactivate the glue on the beads, so be sure to store them in a dry place.

 What to do with Aquabeads creations

-If you are wondering what to do with your Aquabead creations, you can turn them into photos, make bracelets, key-chains, necklaces and even make bookmarks out of them.
-Why not give them as gifts or make ornaments for the Christmas tree out of them.
-With a little imagination the possibilities are endless.
+If you are wondering what to do with your Aquabead creations, you can turn them into photos, make bracelets, key chains, necklaces, and even make bookmarks out of them.
+Why not give them as gifts or make ornaments for the Christmas tree out of them?
+With a little imagination, the possibilities are endless.